Some prescription cannabinoids (IE Nabilone) are covered by OHIP and private insurance companies.

 Can I just walk in to the clinic and wait to see a doctor?

 No, patients will be seen on a referral basis only.
 We do not accept walk-ins.
-Talk with your physician to see if you may be a candidate for prescription cannabinoids or medical marijuana and have them complete the Patient Referral Form.
+Talk with your physician to see if you may be a candidate for prescription cannabinoids or medical cannabis and have them complete the Patient Referral Form.

 There is no fee to see a physician at CMClinic, although we do require a referral from your family physician or specialist.